 Impact of E-commerce on Supply Chain

-For example, there was an unexpected surge in demand for consumer-packaged goods used in hospitals for COVID-19 patients during the pandemic.
-Brands did not see this coming and were unaware of the sudden demand.
-Similarly, it created volatility in the demand and supply of several other essential goods.
-Therefore, due to unpredictability in consumer demands, the shift to online ordering has caused difficulty in managing inventory.
+For example, during the pandemic, there was an unexpected surge in demand for consumer-packaged goods used in hospitals for COVID-19 patients.
+Brands did not see this coming and were unaware of the sudden need.

-Furthermore, in the global supply chain, businesses source the goods internationally.
-This process includes buying the materials, shipping them, and managing the foreign goods domestically.
+Furthermore, in the global supply chain, businesses source goods internationally.
 As consumers expect quick deliveries of their orders, the supply chain management must be in proper control.
+This process includes buying the materials, shipping them, and managing foreign goods domestically.